erlopez/raster/README.md

 ## Getting Started

-The best way to get started is by downloading the project as a ZIP archive, extract it to a temp folder, and opening the *.html files on the **/examples** folder using a browser.
-These files show how the basic UI controls are used; after that you can use the [online docs] (http://www.lopezworks.info/raster/docs/index.html) to find out more details on any given method and its parameters.
+The best way to get started is by downloading the project as a ZIP archive, extract it to a temp folder, and opening the *.html files on the [/examples](http://www.lopezworks.info/raster/docs/examples.html) folder using a browser.
+These files show how the basic UI controls are used; after that you can use the [Online Reference](http://www.lopezworks.info/raster/docs/index.html) to find out more details on any given method and its parameters.